 When you accidentally delete an item from your Outlook mailbox, you can often recover it.
 The first place to look is the Deleted Items or Trash folder.
-Search for the item you want, then right-click it and select Move > Other Folder.
-If you can't find it there, the next steps depend on what type of email account you have in Outlook.
+Search for the item you want, right-click it, and then select Move > Other Folder.
+If you can't find the item there, the next steps depend on which type of email account you have in Outlook.

-If your folder list looks like this, and you see the Deleted Items folder, see the steps below to recover deleted email, appointments, events, contacts, and tasks that have been removed from the Deleted Items folder.
+If your folder list looks like this, and you see the Deleted Items folder, follow the steps in the next section to recover deleted email messages, appointments, events, contacts, and tasks that have been removed from the Deleted Items folder.

-If your folder list looks like this, and you see the Trash folder, you can move items from the Trash folder back into your other folders, but you can't recover items that have been deleted from the Trash folder.
+If your folder list looks like this, and you see the Trash folder, you can restore items from the Trash folder to your other folders.
+However, you can't recover items that have been deleted from the Trash folder.

 Need to recover a deleted folder in Outlook 2013, Outlook 2016, or Outlook for Office 365?
-You can recover a deleted folder (with all of its messages) if it's still in your Deleted Items folder—See How.
-Unfortunately, you can't recover a folder that's been permanently deleted.
-But you can use the steps in this topic to recover messages from the from the folder you deleted.
+You can recover a deleted folder (together with all its messages) if it's still in your Deleted Items folder (See How).
+You can't recover a folder that's been permanently deleted.
+However, you can use the steps in this topic to recover messages from the folder that you deleted.

 Recover an item that's no longer in your Deleted Items folder